ethereum/EIPs/EIPS/eip-minimal-proxy-push0.md

 ## Abstract

-Use `PUSH0` opcode minimize gas cost of the previous Minimal Proxy Contract, which simply and cheaply clone contract functionality in an immutable way.
+Use `PUSH0` opcode to minimize gas cost of the previous Minimal Proxy Contract, which simply and cheaply clone contract functionality in an immutable way.

 ## Motivation